 1. MAC Container Housing – $17,000

-These tiny homes are affordable, coming in at £12,995 for the smaller option or £34,995 (prices +VAT), meaning you could have a family home mortgage-free.
-MAC Container Housing also have a dedicated team available to help you find a suitable piece of land to buy, lease or rent, for your new home.
+These tiny homes are affordable, coming in at £12,995 for the smaller option or £34,995 (prices +VAT), meaning you feasibly bypass the mortgage altogether.
+Better yet, MAC Container Housing also have a dedicated team available to help you find a suitable piece of land to buy, lease or rent, for your new home!

 2. Backcountry Containers – $40,000

-Second, on our list of shipping container homes is a family run business based in Texas, USA, Backcountry Containers.
-Backcountry Containers specialise in custom builds and will help you realise your dream shipping container structure.
+Second, on our list of shipping container homes is a family-run business based in Texas, Backcountry Containers.
+They specialise in custom builds and will help you realise your dream shipping container structure.

 Prices for a Backcountry container home start at $40,000 for the 20’ option, for the larger 40’ container prices start at $60,000 and a larger home, using multiple containers costs $100,000 and upwards. $100,000 may sound like a lot of money but for this price, you’re getting a gorgeous, full-sized home, and the single unit tiny house is a much more affordable option.

-One of the best features of these tiny homes is the option to add a roof deck or porch area, this feature not only adds an outdoor space, but also breaks up the corrugated metal exterior of the shipping containers to give a softer final look.
+One of the best features of these tiny homes is the option to add a roof deck or porch area.
+This feature not only adds an outdoor space, but also breaks up the corrugated metal exterior of the shipping containers to give a softer final look.

 3. IQ Container Homes – $35,000

-Next up on our list of shipping container homes is IQ Container Homes work with shipping containers of all sizes, all of which are grade A quality, meaning they have only made one trip in their lifetime as an actual shipping container.
-Using grade-A containers means that your home will have the longest life span possible and will remain rust-free for years to come.
+IQ Container Homes work with shipping containers of all sizes, all of which are grade A quality.
+(Meaning they have only made one trip in their lifetime as an actual shipping container.)
+Using grade-A containers means that your home will have the longest life span possible, and will remain rust-free for years to come.

 4. Container Conversion Design and Build – $12,000

-Next up on our list of shipping container homes we have another UK based option, Container Conversion Design and Build.
-At Container Conversion Design and Build we have one of our most affordable shipping containers with the starter package coming in at just £8995.
+Next up on our list of shipping container homes we have another UK-based option, Container Conversion Design and Build.
+They offer some of the most affordable shipping containers, with the starter package coming in at just £8995.

 5. Lance’s Self Build Container Home – $10,000

 Next on our list of shipping container homes is a beautiful self build that cost less than $15,000 (CAD).
-This amazing home is proof that you can create a warm, cosy, and happy home on a small budget, as long as you are willing to put in the work.
+This amazing home is proof that you can create a warm, cosy, and happy home on a small budget–as long as you are willing to put in the work.

-Lance’s home is slightly bigger than a 20ft shipping container as he has propped the end doors of the container open and has built a roof and wall around them to create an insulated addition to the container.
-This gives him a small amount of extra space inside, but even a small area goes a long way in a tiny house.
+Lance’s home is slightly bigger than a 20ft shipping container.
+He has propped the end doors of the container open, then built a roof and wall around them to create an insulated addition to the container.
+This gives him a bit of extra space inside, which goes a long way in a tiny house.

 6. The Helm by Cargo Home – $81,500

-Inside, there is a spacious feel with a large, fully functioning galley kitchen and a living space slightly separated from the kitchen with a half wall.
-This allows the two areas to work together but also mean that you can hide your washing up in the kitchen until later!)
+Inside, there is a spacious feel with a large, fully functioning galley kitchen.
+There’s also a living space slightly separated from the kitchen with a half wall.
+(That means that you can hide your washing up in the kitchen until later!)

 7. Kim and James Self Build – $67,000

-Their home is a 40ft container, trimmed down to be 30ft to fit building regulations.
-The container sits on top of two 20ft containers, used as a workshop and storage.
-The house is fitted just inside the top 30ft container and is home to the couple as well as their young daughter.
+Their home is a 40ft container, trimmed down to 30ft in order to fit building regulations.
+It sits atop two additional 20ft containers, used as a workshop and storage, respectively.
+The house is fitted just inside the top 30ft container, and is home to the couple as well as their young daughter.

-The design is based around the raised living room platform which hides a slide-out double bed in the middle and slide-out bench seats/storage at either side.
-A fold-down and adjustable table is stored in the kitchen area which can be placed in the seating area to comfortably host eight people.
-On top of the platform is the lounge area that has a comfortable sofa with even more storage beneath it, a crib for the baby and lots of book storage overhead.
+The design is based around the raised living room platform.
+This hides a slide-out double bed in the middle, as well as slide-out bench seats/storage at either side.
+A fold-down and adjustable table is stored in the kitchen area, which can be placed in the seating area to comfortably host eight people.
+On top of the platform is the lounge area that has a comfortable sofa with even more storage beneath it, a crib for the baby, plus lots of book storage overhead.

 8. Container Homes – $27,000

-Up next on our list of shipping container homes is an Australian company called Container Homes who specialise in turning shipping containers into beautiful homes.
-Container Homes have worked with shipping containers to give them the best finish possible for the harsh Australian climate.
-Their tiny homes are not only internally insulated, like most shipping container homes but are also externally insulated to avoid a sauna effect in the scorching summer months.
-The homes are also cyclone proof.
+Container Homes work with shipping containers to give them the best finish possible for the harsh Australian climate.
+Their tiny homes are not only internally insulated (like most shipping container homes), but are also externally insulated to avoid a sauna effect in the scorching summer months.
+The homes are also cyclone-proof.

 Prices from Container Homes range from $39,700 to $75,700 (AUSD) for standard models or more for a custom build.
-A custom build means you can be a part of the design process every step of the way and create a home that is perfect for you.
+A custom build means you can be a part of the design process every step of the way to create a home that is perfect for you.
 Alternatively, you can purchase a blank canvas for just $12,700 to fit out in your own style.

 9. Alternative Living Spaces – $38,000

-We’re coming towards the end of our list of shipping container homes but next up we have Alternative Living Spaces, based in Las Vegas.
+Next up we have Alternative Living Spaces, based in Las Vegas.
 Alternative Living Spaces specialise in creating homes of all sizes out of shipping containers, using one or more stacked in creative and imaginative ways to build a beautiful house.

 The main drive behind the owner of Alternative Living Spaces was the need for affordable, alternative housing solutions in the USA.
 By using a shipping container as the base, it is possible to cut the cost of construction by tens, if not hundreds of thousands of dollars.

 10. ModHouse Australia – $98,000

-Last but not least on our list of shipping container homes we have Mod House Australia, a company that grew after creating their own amazing shipping container house to live in as a family (watch the full tour on Living Big in a Tiny House.)
+Last but not least on our list of shipping container homes we have Mod House Australia, a company that grew after creating their own amazing shipping container house to live in as a family.
+(You can check out the full tour on Living Big in a Tiny House.)

-A great aspect of this build is the ability to expand space, simply by adding another shipping container and link, brilliant for a growing family.
-This home came in at an affordable $98000 (USD) and you can work with their company Mod House Australia to create your own.
+A great aspect of this build is the ability to expand space, simply by adding another shipping container and link–brilliant for a growing family!
+This home came in at an affordable $98,000 (USD) and you can work with their company Mod House Australia to create your own.

 We hope that this list of shipping container homes has inspired you to think about alternative living and has shown you that you do not need to be a millionaire to have a beautiful house with everything you could ever need.